 As we’ve covered, the increased cost of borrowing for a home purchase when you have bad credit can make homeownership an unreasonable financial burden for many.
-Thankfully, there are organizations working to solve this problem.
+Thankfully, organizations are working to solve this problem.
 While these programs aren’t specifically focused on serving people with bad credit, organizations like Habitat for Humanity and the Neighborhood Assistance Corporation of America (NACA) can help if you find yourself in that situation.

 Both organizations have specific steps and qualifications an interested homeowner must meet.
-Habitat for Humanity doesn’t have a nationwide minimum credit score requirement; instead it varies by affiliate, but it is possible to qualify, in some areas, with a score under 600.
+Habitat for Humanity doesn’t have a nationwide minimum credit score requirement; instead, it varies by affiliate, but it is possible to qualify, in some areas, with a score under 600.
 To purchase a home through the program, you’ll need to fall into an income range (designated by where you’re purchasing), take financial education classes, and invest “sweat equity” into your future home by volunteering with the program.
-The reward for these efforts is a zero-interest loan with minimal closing costs, and a down payment for as little as $500.
+The reward for these efforts is a zero-interest loan with minimal closing costs and a down payment for as little as $500.

 Working with the nonprofit Neighborhood Assistance Corporation of America (NACA) can be another excellent option if your credit score is keeping you from qualifying for other loans.
-NACA works with lenders to provide mortgages with no down payment, no closing costs, below market interest rates, and no credit score requirements.
+NACA works with lenders to provide mortgages with no down payment, no closing costs, below-market interest rates, and no credit score requirements.
 To qualify, you’ll need to go through a lengthy process, attending classes and working with a financial counselor.
 NACA only works with people purchasing in a low-to-moderate income area or those who have low-to-moderate income.
 The area’s median family income is used to determine the income requirements.

 There are also many smaller local, regional, and state-level programs offering assistance to qualified first-time homebuyers or those who fall within specific income limits.
 These programs often offer closing cost or down payment assistance, but also may provide services, or mortgages, to borrowers with weaker credit scores.